Please help save

 managed to get by perfectly well in the past without them ?
 Do we

-really need to upgrade our mobile phones, televisions,
+really need to upgrade our mobile phones, televisions, computers,

-time all we are doing is trying to be fashionable, or to impress our
+all we are doing is trying to be fashionable, or to impress our

-friends with our purchases, when we could put our hard-earned money
+friends with our purchases, when we could put our hard-earned money to

-Do we really need to get a new car,
+Do we really need to get a new car, motorcycle,

-with the existing one for a year or two longer ?
+existing one for a year or two longer ?
 We can save a great deal of

 money by making things last longer, and repairing rather than